-In FY 2023, under its responsible sourcing programme, the Group made strong progress towards its commitment of 100% responsibly sourced green coffee by 2025, reaching 83.3% in 2023, compared to 77% in FY 2022 and 30% in FY 2021.
+In FY 2024, under its responsible sourcing programme, the Group made strong progress towards its commitment of 100% responsibly sourced green coffee by 2025, reaching 83.2% in 2024, compared to 83.8% in FY 2023 and 77% in FY 2022.
 To complement existing assurance systems for its responsibly sourced green coffee, JDE Peet's works with Enveritas, a non-profit organisation that pioneered a data-driven approach to sustainability.
-In 2023, the Group also achieved 100% responsibly sourced (RSPO) palm oil, and remains on track to deliver on its goal towards 100% responsible sourced tea in 2025.
+In 2024, the Group also achieved 100% responsibly sourced (RSPO) palm oil, and remains on track to deliver on its goal towards 100% responsible sourced tea in 2025.

 Under the Minimising Footprint pillar, the Group is committed to creating a more sustainable company and safeguarding the future of the millions of smallholder farmers who supply the world's coffee.
 To achieve this, the Group is working to minimise the environmental footprint of its global network of 42 manufacturing sites, while engaging with stakeholders along its supply chain to identify areas where the Group can cut energy and water use, while minimising emissions and waste.
-In FY 2023, the Group has reduced its absolute scope 1 & 2
+In FY 2024, the Group has reduced its absolute scope 1 & 2

-GHG emissions by 21 per cent. from its 2020 base year emissions4 of 537,263 tCO2e, and reduced absolute scope 3 GHG emissions by 9 per cent. from its 2020 base year emissions4 of 4,527,075 tCO2e.
+GHG emissions by 31 per cent. from its 2020 base year emissions of 528,944 tCO2e, and reduced absolute scope 3 GHG emissions by 1 per cent. from its 2020 base year emissions of 4,951,503 tCO2e.

-Additionally, 79 per cent. of the Group's packaging in FY 2023 was designed to be either reusable, recyclable or compostable, while the Group reduced its water intensity per tonne of production by 1% versus its 2020 base year and 85% of its manufacturing sites were food safety and quality verified by an international recognised certification body.
+Additionally, 79 per cent. of the Group's packaging in FY 2024 was designed to be either reusable, recyclable or compostable, while the Group reduced its water intensity per tonne of production by 15% versus its 2020 base year and 84.5% of its manufacturing sites were food safety and quality verified by an international recognised certification body.

-Under Connecting People, the Group further embedded its values across its operations in 2023, and what it means for its employees at every layer of the organisation.
-The Group also continued to focus on developing a culture of engagement in FY 2023.
-This included carrying out a company-wide engagement survey, which 85% of its employees took part in.
-The results were positive, showing that 77% of its employees scored a 4 or 5 (on a 5-point scale) on the engagement survey questions.
-The Group's Global Leadership team members have a high engagement index of 16.5:1, which shows the ratio of engaged to actively disengaged leaders.
+Under Connecting People, the Group further embedded its values across its operations in 2024, and what it means for its employees at every layer of the organisation.
+The Group also continued to focus on developing a culture of engagement in FY 2024.
+This included carrying out a company-wide engagement survey, which 89.7% of its employees took part in.
+The results were positive, with an overall engagement score of 4.09/5 aligned with the benchmarking database average.

 The Group recognises diversity, equity, and inclusion (DE&I) as a key business enabler, and one of its most material topics as it contributes to each pillar of its strategy.
 In 2023, the Group introduced a global DE&I Policy, expanding on the Group's existing Board Diversity Policy, which underscores the Group's commitment to its employees, provides more explicit guidance internally to its change makers, and meets the growing expectations from its external stakeholders.
 DE&I considerations are embedded in the talent discussions, ensuring that diversity in the talent pipeline and succession plans is visible and actively highlighted throughout the process.
 Training opportunities are in place for managers and facilitators, and are specifically aligned to the talent development reviews and processes.
-Additionally, the Group's gender pay equity ratio, which reflects the difference in the pay of males and females, is less than 1%, which is under the future EU directive's threshold of 5%.
+Additionally, the Group's adjusted pay equity ratio-gap, which reflects the difference in the pay of males and females, is less than 1%, which is under the future EU directive's threshold of 5%.